jdelia/genesis-communities-cpt/README.md

 ## Requirements
  * WordPress 4.0
- * Genesis 2.0
+ * Genesis 2.1.2

 ## Installation

 This section describes how to install the plugin and get it working.

 1. Make sure you have the a Genesis Child theme installed and active.
-2. Upload the entire `genesis-awp-communities` folder to the `/wp-content/plugins/` directory
+2. Upload the entire `genesis-communities-cpt` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. That's it!
 5. You can change the name of the slug and custom post type name in Settings under the Communities Menu in the Dashboard.
 See readme.txt for instructions.
 You can also deregister the plugin stylesheet if you wish to include the styles in your theme's stylesheet to minimize HTTP requests.